siraat-ai-academy/freelance-content-writing-suite-by-jamalu/10-niche-specialized-writing/52-faith-based-soft-writing.md

 - Soft outlines for devotionals or spiritual reflections
 - Ensuring clear structure

-**Jamalu Adds:**
+**Eks2 Adds:**
 - Soul-deep tone shaping
 - Sensitivity to diverse faith expressions
 - Rhythmic writing that feels more **prayerful than promotional**

 AI starts the whisper.
-Jamalu makes it worthy of the soul.
+Eks2 makes it worthy of the soul.

 ---